-Some people think the Philippines is an odd choice for solo travel, however I beg to differ.
-English is widely spoken, making it easy to ask for help if you need it, which is a big plus for the nervous solo traveler.
-Prices are low, which is also a good selling point for a solo traveller used to paying double for everything.
+Some people think the Philippines is an odd choice for solo travel, however I don’t agree.
+English is widely spoken making it easy to ask for help if you need it, which is a big plus for the nervous solo traveler.
+Prices are low, which is also a good selling point for a single traveller used to paying supplements for everything.

 This itinerary basically makes a loop around Luzon, from Manila and back to Manila again.

 So firstly, Manila.
 Note which airport you are flying into.
 Many budget airlines fly to Clark, and you can expect a long journey into the city if your plane lands there.

 Is Manila dangerous?
 You can see my conclusions in my Manila post here.
 Certainly if enough people tell you it is dangerous and fill your head with horror stories about the city then that changes your mindset to an extent.

 It’s an interesting city.
 You can wander around the intramuros (‘between the walls’) and explore the old part of the city there, or sit and relax and enjoy a spot of people watching in the park.
 I did feel a couple of days was enough though.

 From Manila I took a bus to the rice terraces of Banaue.
 This is a truly stunning region with an amazing landscape and lots of hiking opportunities.
 You could wander off on your own but it may be better to find people to hike with.
 I met some other travellers on the way up, but also plenty of local guides met the bus when we got there, eager to sell their services.
 I spent two nights there and could easily have stayed longer.

 Next stop: Sagada, a small town with the so-called ‘hanging coffins’.
 There are a lot of hiking opportunities here, all within easy reach of the town.
 Also good for caving, but since I’m not a fan of creepy, dark spaces I gave that a miss.